Denitsa Mavrova Heinrich

 After law school, Professor Mavrova Heinrich worked as a judicial law clerk to Justice Mary Muehlen Maring of the North Dakota Supreme Court.
 She then served as a judicial law clerk to the Honorable Kermit E. Bye of the United States Court of Appeals for the Eighth Circuit.
 During her time at the Eighth Circuit Court of Appeals, she was also an adjunct faculty member for Concordia College's mock trial program.

-Professor Mavrova Heinrich's scholarly interests focus on legal writing pedagogy and the intersection of teaching and learning.
+Professor Mavrova Heinrich's scholarly interests focus on skills pedagogy and the intersection of teaching and learning.